mumble-voip/mumble/docs/user-guides/userguide_linux.md

 Two methods:

-* Auto-Start
+* Auto Start
 * Manual Start

-#### Auto-Start
+#### Auto Start

 On many distributions the Mumble Server is started automatically on system boot.

 You can also disable this and start the Server manually.
+Most distributions use Systemd now, so search for the systemd documentation on how to disable the Mumble Server service.

 #### Manual Start

 The Mumble Server should be run from the command line, so start a shell (command prompt) and go to wherever you installed Mumble.
-Run murmur with:
+Run the Mumble Server with:

 ```
 murmurd [-supw <password>] [-ini <inifile>] [-fg] [v]